Monday, October 28, 2024

 1. Choose the Right Containers

 Using the correct container is the first step toward safe fuel storage.
-Many store fuel in the red plastic gas container that you see everywhere, but not everyone knows those are not okay for businesses to use.
+Many store fuel in the red plastic gas containers that you see everywhere, but not everyone knows those are not okay for businesses to use.

 At the very least, make sure the gas cans you're using are FM approved and/or UL listed.
 And if there's any chance of the container being transported in a company vehicle or being used in the field with construction, then DOT-approved cans are a must.